Policy paper

 Credits

-The government is introducing a fair and consistent credit-based method for setting fee limits that will work across all higher-level courses and modules the LLE funds.
-This is regardless of whether students study them on a full-time, part-time or accelerated basis.
+We are introducing a fair and consistent credit-based method for setting fee limits.
+This will work across all higher-level courses and modules funded by the LLE, regardless of whether students study them on a full-time, part-time or accelerated basis.

 Loan entitlement

-Returning learners (those who have previously received government support to undertake higher-level learning) may only have some, or none of their entitlement left, depending on previous funding received.
+Returning learners are those who have previously received government support to undertake higher-level learning.
+They may only have some, or none of their entitlement left, depending on previous funding received.

 An additional entitlement above the core 4-year entitlement will be available for some priority subjects and longer courses such as medicine.